-InferKit's text generation tool creates continuations of any text you give it, using a state-of-the-art neural network.
+InferKit's text generation tool takes text you provide and generates what it thinks comes next, using a state-of-the-art neural network.
 It's configurable and can produce any length of text on practically any topic.
-You can also create custom generators for specific kinds of content.
+An example:

-Creative and fun uses of the network include writing stories, fake news articles, poetry, silly songs, recipes and just about every other type of content.
-More utiliarian use cases might include autocompletion.
+Creative and fun uses of the network include writing stories or poetry.
+Other use cases might be marketing or autocompletion.

 App developers can use the API in their own games or other projects.

 InferKit was created by @AdamDanielKing.
 It leverages my experience creating and running one of the biggest AI demo sites on the web, Talk to Transformer.
-Owing to traffic from the Verge, the Next Web, Wired, the BBC and others, the site has reached millions of users and at times required more than 50 parallel GPUs to serve requests.
+Owing to traffic from the Verge, the Next Web, Wired, the BBC and others, the site has reached millions of users.

 No. The network is already trained and does not learn from the inputs you give it.
 Nor do we store them.

-To hint at the complexity of this issue, consider that the neural network is: 1) designed and trained by OpenAI who licensed its source under the MIT license, 2) learned from millions of web pages containing content in which many people hold copyright, 3) is hosted by us (we waive all rights to the content) and 4) is conditioned on the prompt you give it (your own content).
+To hint at the complexity of this issue, consider that the neural networks were originally: 1) designed and trained by large tech companies who licensed their code under the MIT license, 2) learned from millions of web pages containing content in which many people hold copyright, 3) are hosted by us (we waive all rights to the content) and 4) are conditioned on the prompt you give it (your own content).